sveltejs/svelte/site/content/tutorial/07-stores/02-auto-subscriptions/text.md

 You're not limited to using `$count` inside the markup, either — you can use it anywhere in the `<script>` as well, such as in event handlers or reactive declarations.

 > Any name beginning with `$` is assumed to refer to a store value.
-It's effectively a reserved character — don't declare your own variables with a `$` prefix.
+It's effectively a reserved character — Svelte will prevent you from declaring your own variables with a `$` prefix.